- NB: last update for OpenViBE 2.0.0 (pictures may not fully correspond). OpenViBE 1.3.0 compliant version

 The default treeview shows only stable and fully supported boxes.
 If you want to use old ‘deprecated‘ boxes please set the configuration token

 The status of a box varies with the context, and is reflected by the color of the font used in the tree view.
-The box name and description will use a green font if the box is deprecated, and a light grey font if it is unstable.
+The box name and description will use a green font if the box is deprecated.
 To know more about box status, go to Edition Area.

 Optional : Algorithms treeview